jeremyjflowers/RPG-Shop/RPG-Shop.md

 - Key 3 - Enables the choice of option 3
 - Key 4 - Enables the choice of option 4
 - Key 5 - Enables the choice of option 5
+- Key 6 - Enables the choice of option 6
+- Key 7 - Enables the choice of option 7
+- Key 8 - Enables the choice of option 8
+- Key 9 - Enables the choice of option 9

 3. Output Information
 - The player selects an item from the shop based off the given input